Which costs to cut to secure your business’ future

-- Cost-cutting demands a sustainable approach to operational efficiency and employee wellbeing
+- Cost-cuttingdemands strategies that adopt a sustainable approach to operational efficiency and employee wellbeing

-- Efficient management of working capital supports a renewed focus on immediate, medium and long-term impact
+- Efficient management of working capital supports a renewed focus onthe immediate, medium, and long-term impact

 - Smart outsourcing with trusted partners sharpens expertise across critical operations

-As the world waits on COVID-19 vaccines, business leaders are managing through a global depression with both the US and European economies continuing to threaten the Asian export market.
+After experiencing a slowdown in recent years, both the US and European economies have had an impact on the Asian export market, contributing to its export decline in 2023.
 This is the type of economic downturn that traditionally results in retrenching employees as an immediate cost-cutting measure.

-However, the global and personal impact of the pandemic has driven a people-first approach to managing through this unprecedented economic downturn; every business has customers and stakeholders watching how they respond to market challenges to balance people and profit.
+However, the global trend has driven a people-first approach to managing through this unprecedented downturn; every business has customers and stakeholders watching how they respond to market challenges to balance people and profit.

-Leaders ready to do things differently can look to sustainable cost-cutting strategies to guide your organisation through change with reduced risk:
+Leaders ready to do things differently can look to sustainable cost-cutting strategies for guiding their companies through change with reduced risk in 2024:

 - Smart management of working capital